swayamyadav05/SecretDrop/README.md

 2. Get your API key
 3. Configure the sender domain
 4. Add API key to environment variables
+5. Customize email appearance (Optional)

+**Note**: You can use any display name with your verified domain.
+The domain must be verified in Resend, but the display name and email prefix can be customized.

 ### AI Configuration